laytya/Kui-Namaplates/README.md

 # Kui-Namaplates
- Port of Kui-Namaplates to Vanilla
+ Consolidation of laytya's port of Kui-Namaplates to Vanilla

 # Download

-Download it only from [releases](https://github.com/laytya/Kui-Namaplates/releases) - not from CODE button.
+Download it only from [releases](https://github.com/dev-dyl/Kui-Plate-Package/releases).